Tulsi Gabbard Pulls Ahead Of Kamala Harris In National Poll

 “I’m concerned about this record of senator Harris.
 She put over 1,500 people in jail for marijuana violations and laughed about it when she was asked if she ever smoked marijuana,” Gabbard said at the debate at the end of July.

-Gabbard continued to claim Harris blocked evidence that could have been used to free an innocent man off death row and accused the Senator of holding people in prison beyond their sentences to use them for cheap labor for the state of California.
+Gabbard continued to claim Harris blocked evidence that could have been used to free an innocent man off death row and accused the senator of holding people in prison beyond the end of their sentences to use them for cheap labor for the state of California.
 The 38-year-old congresswoman also highlighted Harris’ efforts to keep the cash bail system in place, which Gabbard said “impacts poor people in the worst kind of way.”

 In response, Harris defended her record.